A Notorious Affair: Plot

-Lady Patricia (Billie Dove), a London socialite engaged to another aristocrat, shocks her father and social class by marrying the poor Italian violinist Paul Gherardi (Basil Rathbone).
-Countess Olga Balakireff (Kay Francis), a vamp who likes to fool around with men below her station, takes an interest in Gherardi, as well.
+Lady Patricia, a London socialite engaged to another aristocrat, shocks her father and social class by marrying the poor Italian violinist Paul Gherardi.
+Countess Olga Balakireff, a vamp who likes to fool around with men below her station, takes an interest in Gherardi, as well.
 Unbeknownst to Patricia, Balakireff uses her influence to make Paul famous and, in return, ensnares him in an affair.
 The double strain of fame and deceit causes Paul to suffer a collapse at Balakireff's house.
-Dr. Pomeroy (Kenneth Thompson) is sent for; he happens to be one of Patricia's former lovers.
+Dr. Pomeroy is sent for; he happens to be one of Patricia's former lovers.
 Pomeroy has Paul taken home, where Patricia quickly uncovers the facts.
 The Gherardis separate.
 While Dr. Pomeroy ardently courts Patricia, Paul cohabits with Balakireff in the South of France, until she has had her fun and leaves him.
 Paul then suffers a paralytic attack.
 Patricia and Dr. Pomeroy take Paul to a surgeon for an operation, and Patricia stays at her husband's side to nurse him back to health.
 After a month, Paul still seems to have made no progress.
 He cannot move his finger.
 Paul tells Patricia that he knows that she wants to leave him for Pomeroy but that a divorce from a paralyzed man would be impossible.
 “I will always be lying here between you,” he says.
 Pomeroy examines him and after he leaves the room, Paul moves his arms.
 Pomeroy and Patricia say goodbye forever, and after Pomeroy drives away, Patricia hears the sound of Paul's violin.
 He has, in fact, been fully recovered for a month.
 She is overjoyed that the operation was a success.
 He has just discovered that his heart was paralyzed, too, with fame.
 Perhaps we are both free now, she says.
 He sets her free to go to Pomeroy.
 It must have taken more than mere selfishness for him to lie motionless between her and her happiness, she says.
 He laughs at himself for being a melodramatic coward.
 How could he expect to hold her with pity? he asks.
 When love was all that was necessary, she replies.
-They step to the window, gazing into each other's eyes, and embrace.
+They step to the window with a view of the ocean, gazing into each other's eyes, and embrace, kissing each other.